 Study abroad students can benefit greatly from the foreign exchange experience.
 They become immersed in the culture, listening to politics and eating foods specific to the location.
 During their free time, expat students can visit city museums and cafes to learn about the history and current “flavor” of the country.
 When students want to travel beyond their University City, the train is another option.

 Colleges and universities appreciate students who study abroad.
 The larger perspective can provide greater insight on subjects such as law, politics and global business.
 Although study abroad student programs can be wonderful academic experiences, they also offer sobering worldly lessons.
-For instance, how to avoid specific neighborhoods during political unrest, or how to navigate the foreign healthcare system when a student becomes ill.
-When these real world problems arise, study abroad students who have a travel safety app can
+For instance, how to avoid specific neighborhoods during political unrest.
+When this type of real world problem arises, study abroad students who have a travel safety app can practice “safety first.”

 Universities can Keep Track of Overseas Students with the FoneTrac Travel Safety App